chaoss/wg-evolution/metrics/Reviews_Accepted.md

 Mandatory:

 * Heuristic for detecting accepted pull requests not accepted via the web interface.
 Default: None.

 ### Specific description: GitLab
 In the case of GitLab, accepted reviews are defined as "merge requests whose changes are included in the git repository", as long as it proposes changes to source code files.

-[ Details to be done ]

 #### GitLab parameters
 Mandatory:

 * Heuristic for detecting accepted pull requests not accepted via the web interface.
 Default: None.

 ### Specific description: Gerrit
 In the case of Gerrit, accepted reviews are defined as "changesets whose changes are included in the git repository", as long as they proposes changes to source code files.

-[ Details to be done ]

 #### Gerrit parameters
 None.

 ## Objectives
 * Volume of coding activity.
     Accepted code reviews are a proxy for the activity in a project.
     By counting accepted code reviews in the set of repositories corresponding to a project, you can have an idea of the overall coding activity in